 Modern advances in palliative care have made it possible for people who are approaching the end of their life to keep on working, and employers are expanding their thinking about inclusive culture and practice to support this group of people.

-Though a mixed methods research project, we will carry out:
+Through a mixed methods research project, we have carried out out:

 - A rapid scoping review of research (journals and grey literature) on the experience of terminal illness in working age people.